The Inverse Eigenvalue Problem for Linear Trees: Introduction

 \section{Introduction}

 Let $G$ be an undirected graph on $n$ vertices, and denote by $\mathcal{S}(G)$ the set of all $n$-by-$n$ real symmetric matrices, the graph of whose nonzero off-diagonal entries is $G$.
 By convention, $G$ places no restriction on the diagonal entries of $A \in \mathcal{S}(G)$, other than that they be real.
 Each element of $\mathcal{S}(G)$ has an ordered list of eigenvalues, including multiplicities, and, thus, $\mathcal{S}(G)$ exhibits a catalog of multiplicity lists occurring among the matrices in $\mathcal{S}(G)$.
 These may be presented as unordered lists (partitions of $n$) or as ordered lists that respect the order of the underlying eigenvalues.
 The former are denoted by $\mathcal{L}(G)$ and the latter as $\mathcal{L}_0(G)$.
-It has long been a goal to understand these lists as a function of $G$, i.e. to understand how the structure of $G$ limits the multiplicities of the eigenvalues of matrices in $\mathcal{S}(G)$.
-For several reasons, interest has focussed upon the case in which $G=T$ is a tree; the problem is still not fully settled there.
-A recent book \cite{Johnson3} describes the background and most known work on this subject (including generalizations beyond symmetric matrices).
+It has long been a goal to understand these lists as a function of $G$, i.e., to understand how the structure of $G$ limits the multiplicities of the eigenvalues of matrices in $\mathcal{S}(G)$.
+For several reasons, interest has focused upon the case in which $G=T$, a tree.
+The problem of multiplicities is still far from settled there.
+The recent book \cite{Johnson3} describes the background and most known works on this subject (including generalizations beyond symmetric matrices and trees).
+See this reference for any terminology or notation not defined herein.